mthomason12/battlenet-api-browser/README.md

 ## Usage

 The vast majority of data is left as-is from the Battle.net API.
 However, some things are tweaked for usability, and some are combined.
 For example, exporting "achievements" as JSON will give you an object with both "items" and "details" arrays, with "items" containing the data from getAchievementIndex and "details" containing the individual items from getAchievement.

+## Known Issues

+There is currently very little in the way of error checking and handling.
+Any problem with an API call tends to just fail silently other than an error message in the browser console.

+Currently everything is hard-coded to the US region

 ## Roadmap